telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     in the Orion API.
 More detail of this functionality [here](../orion-api.md#ngsi-payload-patching).
     The value of this field is an object with a `attrs` key which value is a simplified version of `attrs` in [the entities collection](#entities-collection).
--   **exprLang**: optional field to store the expression language.
-Only for custom subscriptions.
-If omitted `legacy` is assumed.
 -   **lastFailure**: the time (as integer number, meaning seconds) when last notification failure occurred.
     Not present if the subscription has never failed.
 -   **lastFailureReason**: text describing the cause of the last failure.